tytydraco/yessleep/out/I_have_unusual_employers.md

 ‘I have changed and I don’t care about your misery, bitch!’ - I said and started going to the bathroom.

 ‘2500 dollars in cash.
 Buried in a garden.
+An old bloke's savings.
 Easy access.’ - she said and wanted to stop me with her arm by leaning to the wall.
 How naive.

 ‘Not interested.’ - I replied.